2014 United States House of Representatives elections in New York: District 23

 The 23rd district includes all of Allegany, Cattaraugus, Chautauqua, Chemung, Schuyler, Seneca, Steuben, Tompkins and Yates counties, along with parts of Ontario and Tioga counties.
-The incumbent is Republican Tom Reed, who has represented the district since 2013, and previously represented the 29th district from 2009 to 2013.
-He was re-elected in 2012 with 52% of the vote and the district has a PVI of R+3.
+Incumbent Republican Tom Reed, who had represented the district since 2013, and previously represented the 29th district from 2009 to 2013, ran for re-election.
+He was re-elected in 2012 with 52% of the vote, and the district had a PVI of R+3.